menu

 Captiva is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Captiva is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Captiva who work in business and financial occupations (42.86%), healthcare suport services (28.57%), and teaching (28.57%).

-A relatively large number of people in Captiva telecommute to their jobs.
-Overall, about 51.79% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 51.79% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle